Ruby Franke used to offer parental advice. She’s now facing for child abuse

 Kevin Franke denies knowing and files for divorce

-Kevin Franke broke his silence over a month after his wife was arrested, claiming he was estranged from Ms Franke and his family and had no knowledge the alleged child abuse was happening.
+Kevin Franke broke his silence over a month after his wife was arrested, claiming he was estranged from Ruby Franke and his family and had no knowledge that the alleged child abuse was happening.

 The husband, who also appeared frequently on 8 Passengers, said that at the point of Ms Franke’s arrest, he was separated from his wife for 13 months and had no contact with his children during that time, Randy Kester, Mr Franke’s attorney, told Law&Crime.

-Ms Franke allegedly told her husband that they both needed to work on their marriage but that it would be better if he moved out and did not communicate with the children.
+Franke allegedly told her husband that they both needed to work on their marriage, but that it would be better if he moved out and did not communicate with the children.

 As for the alleged child abuse, “Kevin never had any reason to believe that his children were being abused,” Mr Kester claimed.